moromichele/Formula-1-2/README.md

 # F1 standings V2

-Small project to test how I would approach the same problem some years later and to test Vite as a React project base.
+Small project to test how I would approach the same problem from https://github.com/moromichele/F1-Standings some years later and to test Vite as a React project base.

+Shows F1 driver or constructor championship standings by year.

+Created with Vite React + TypeScript template.

 ## Differences with V1